 obtained within Opticon ,

 allowing to cover all the local expenses of the students.

 In duly justified cases, a contribution to travel costs can be envisaged also,

 specially for students coming from less-favoured countries.

 EU students working outside Europe are particularly encouraged to participate.

-In 2013, an observing school will take place at:
+In 2014, an event will take place in Bulgaria, combining:

 Michel Dennefeld , Coordinator of the NEON schools.